 Crunchy, sweet, buttery, goodness.
 Everyone I know loves these cookies – it’s impossible to guess that they are vegan, gluten-free, and allergy-friendly!

-Alisa Fleming ~ When Jennifer at the food allergy-friendly Navan Foods insisted that I try Dr. Lucy’s Cookies, well, who was I to turn down cookies?
-Cookies are my favorite dessert; and though I am a loyalist to the oh-so-classic chocolate chip, I rarely turn down any flavor or variety.
-And since Lucy’s cookies are also baked without wheat, gluten, dairy, eggs, peanuts, and tree nuts, I thought you might all like to know about them.
+When Jennifer at the food allergy-friendly Navan Foods insisted that I try Dr. Lucy’s Cookies, well, who was I to turn down cookies?
+Cookies are my favorite dessert; and though I am a loyalist to the oh-so-classic chocolate chip, I rarely snub any flavor or variety.
+And since Lucy’s cookies are also baked without dairy, wheat, gluten, eggs, peanuts, and tree nuts, I thought you might all like to know about them.

 Lucy’s cookies gave me (and my waistline) a new appreciation for the crispy cookie.
 These aren’t huge cookies, but they are fairly sized and packed with a satisfying wallop of sweetness that will put those plain old wafer cookies to shame.
 Plus, lucy’s cookies boast some wonderful credentials: